 1) A towel that can hold its weight and absorb moisture (or paper towels),

 2) Tweezers with strong enough fingers so they don't bend when removing/inserting objects into tight spaces

 7) Dish detergent

 8) Oil-free hand cleaner 9 10 1OZ of 90%+ alcohol

 To remove water from inside your headlight- start by parking the car and turning on its engine.
-Open up a hood for you Can be found at either side near an opening where screws are fastened on both sides of each individual component within it.
+Open up a hood for you Can be found on either side near an opening where screws are fastened on both sides of each individual component within it.
 If there is no specific slot to which these belong then consult the manual as well!
-Once located with help from a screwdriver undo all necessary measures until they fall out into a towel placed over a dry area nearby – leave any disassembled pieces lying around though; excess moisture will cause corrosion otherwise so keep them separate when dried off completely beforehand if possible.
+Once located with help from a screwdriver undo all necessary measures until they fall out into a towel placed over a dry area nearby - leave any disassembled pieces lying around though; excess moisture will cause corrosion otherwise so keep them separate when dried off completely beforehand if possible.